Blackbird Has Spoken: Part 5

 'What must it be like to be happy, normal people, going through an average day?'
 She wondered if the jogger was a fanatical health enthusiast?
 Were the people driving going to a job they liked?
 Did they take life for granted?
 Did any one of them have problems like hers and Cloe's?
 Clouds were gathering with different textures and hues of gray.
 She wondered what it was like to be a cloud?
 To live in the clouds.
 Then it hit her that clouds had moods just like hers.
 Somehow she felt a sudden affinity with them.

 "God, I'm so sad for Cloe, and for myself, and every person on this ward.
 All those people down there have no idea that just eleven floors up are some of the most broken, despairing, and traumatized people on earth, and we're just trying to get through another day.
 They don't even know and if they did they would not likely care.
 To them we'd just be a bunch of mental defectives who have lost their minds.
 Nana told me all the time about you.
 We went to church, just like Cloe and her grandmother and mother.
 I heard Your precious promises, I read them and memorized them with Nana, and I knew Your love so many times.
 I don't feel it now.
 I want to feel it.
 I need to feel it or I don't think I can go on.
 I have nothing and no one else.
-Give me a sign that there's a future worth staying around for."
+Help me to see and know you through the murky darkness that lies and tells me there is no hope.
+There has to be hope because You are God and you live forever."

 Because He lives, I can face tomorrow,